Awards are divided into the following categories:

 - any other scientific or technological innovation or improvement in connection with the production, processing and use of titanium and its alloys

 Prize value of £500.

 Award criteria and nominations for 2015 Harvey Flower Titanium Prize (opens in new window)

 For the most outstanding paper in the metallurgy and technology of vanadium and its alloys.
 Sponsored and selected by the Vanadium International Technical Committee (Vanitec).

 Beilby Medal and Prize

 This award is made annually in recognition of a significant contribution to chemical engineering, applied materials science or energy efficiency, with preference given to candidates under 40 years of age.
-The 2012 Beilby Medal and £1,000 prize money was awarded to Prof Adam F Lee, School of Chemistry, Cardiff University.
+The 2014 Beilby Medal and Prize was awarded to Professor Javier Pérez-Ramírez.

-The selection process for the 2013 Beilby Medal and Prize winner is being administered by IOM3.
+The selection process for the 2014 Beilby Medal and Prize winner was administered by the Society for Chemical Industry.

 Acta Student Award

 Acta, a non-profit organisation of which IOM3 is a co-operating society, has established the Acta Student Award which provides prizes to candidates whose work has been published in an Acta journal (Acta Materialia, Scripta Materialia or Acta Biomaterialia).
 In order to qualify, candidates must have been graduate students when their work was undertaken.